GJCoke/Async-FastAPI-MultiDB/README.md

   <span>English | <a href="./README-CN.md">中文</a></span>
 </div>

-Async-FastAPI-MultiDB is an asynchronous FastAPI project template designed to seamlessly integrate both SQL (e.g., PostgreSQL, MySQL) and NoSQL (e.g., MongoDB) databases.
-This modern and efficient web framework is ideal for building scalable API services with full async support.
+This is a production-ready asynchronous backend template built with FastAPI, featuring integrated support for Celery, JWT authentication, RBAC permissions, and MinIO object storage.
+It supports both MongoDB and PostgreSQL, making it a powerful and flexible choice for modern backend development.

 ---